 (Ber’beris).
 Hardy and tender evergreen and family, Berberidaceae.
-They are widely distrib leaf-losing shrubs which belong to the Barberry uted in the Old and New Worlds, and are partic-ularly abundant in China.
+They are widely distributed leaf-losing shrubs which belong to the Barberry in the Old and New Worlds, and are particularly abundant in China.
 Although some Bar-berries are renowned for their beautiful and fragrant flowers, others are more attractive when covered with brightly colored fruits later in the year.
 The name Berberis is derived from the Arabic, berberys.
-A peculiarity of all the Bar-berries is that three spines are found at the base of each growth bud.
+A peculiarity of all the Barberries is that three spines are found at the base of each growth bud.

-Planting and Pruning.
 These shrubs thrive in a wide range of soils from sandy loam to clayey loam; therefore, they may be expected to succeed in any ordinary garden ground.
 Evergreen kinds are best planted in spring, others in fall or spring.
 They grow naturally into shapely bushes and regular pruning is unnecessary.
 When the bushes have grown too large for their positions they may be cut back as soon as the flowering period is over.
 Although some kinds withstand moderate shade, the best results are obtained in sunny positions.

-Good Hedge Shrubs.
 Several kinds of Berberis make very good informal hedges, notably B. Darwinii, B. stenophylla, B. Thunbergii, B. Julianae, and B. Wilsonae Stapfiana.
 They require one annual clipping which should be done as soon as the flowers have faded.
 The dwarf forms of B. Thunbergii known as minor (Box Barberry) and Red Pygmy make good low edgings.

 Propagation is generally by means of seeds, which are sown as soon as ripe or in early spring in a cold frame in flats or pots filled with sandy soil.
 The young plants are pricked off into flats or singly in small pots when they are large enough to handle, and eventually are planted out in a nursery border.
 Seeds may also be sown directly outdoors in a prepared bed in a shady position.
 Because Bar-berries hybridize freely seeds collected from plants growing near other kinds of barberries often produce hybrid progeny.

-When to Take Cuttings.
 Varieties that do not come true from seeds, as well as other kinds, are increased by cuttings of short shoots, 3 or 4 in. long, taken in July or August, and dibbled in a bed of sand or of sand and peat moss in a cold ‘frame.
 They take about 6 months to become well enough rooted for transplanting.
 Sometimes suckers are detached from large plants and planted to form new bushes.

 A comparatively new Chilean Barberry is B. linearifolia, which resembles B. Darwinii, but has larger flowers of richer coloring.
 The orange-flowered B. cologensis, a hybrid between B. Darwinii and B. linearifolia, is showy.

 Berberis pruinosa, from southwest China, is very vigorous, growing 12 or more feet high; although a coarse shrub, it is handsome when bearing its yellow flowers in May and again later, when laden with blue-black fruits.
 B. Hookeri is a shrub, 3-6 ft. high, with leaves dark green above, silvery beneath, yellow flowers, and almost black fruits.
-B. Wallichiana is a similar shrub with the leaves green on both sides.
+B. Wallichiana is a similar shrub with leaves green on both sides.
 Both grow wild in the Himalayas.
 None of these Barberries is generally hardy North.

-The Hardiest Evergreens.
 One of the hardiest evergreen Barberries is Berberis Julianae from China.
 It grows 6 ft. tall, has yellow flowers, blue-black fruits, and is a thorny shrub; B. triacanthophora, hardy to southern New England, is 3-5 ft. high and attractive; B. Gagnepainii, 6 ft., has yellow stems and narrow leaves; B. Sargentiana, 5-6 ft., is hardy to about New York City; B. buxifolia, from southern Chile, under favorable conditions grows 8-10 ft. tall and is about as hardy as the others here mentioned.
 B. candidula is a dwarf Chinese kind; B. Chenaultii is a good hybrid between B. verruculosa and B. Gagnepainii.
-One of the best evergreen Bar-berries is B. verruculosa, a low-growing evergreen of compact growth which reaches a height of 2-31/2 ft. after many years’ growth; it bears yellow flowers and blue-black fruits, and is suitable for the higher parts of the rock garden.
-It was introduced from western China in 1904.
+One of the best evergreen Bar-berries is B. verruculosa, a low-growing evergreen of compact growth which reaches a height of 2-31/2 ft. after many years’ growth; it bears yellow flowers and blue-black fruits and is suitable for the higher parts of the rock garden.
+It was introduced in western China in 1904.
 B. mentorensis is an evergreen or semievergreen kind, a hybrid between B. Julianae and B. Thunbergii; it stands heat and dryness well.

-The Red-fruited Barberries.
 B. Wilsonae is a dense shrub, 3 ft. high with very spiny branches and small leaves that fall in winter; the flowers are yellow, but the coral-red fruits in autumn are its chief attraction.
 Its variety Stapfiana is somewhat similar, but more vigorous and is also very beautiful in autumn and winter by reason of its red berries.
 B. Wilsonae subcaulialata is also a good red-fruited kind.
 These are of Chinese origin.

 Berberis Thunbergii, a Chinese kind, is particularly beautiful because of the rich scarlet and orange coloring of the leaves in autumn.
 It grows 5-6 ft. high and bears ‘yellow flowers and red fruits.
 The variety atropurpurea has purple foliage; minor is a good dwarf shrub for a rock garden, and a thornless variety has been patented.
 Other useful kinds are B. dictyophylla from southwest China; B. rubrostilla (regarded as a hybrid between B. Wilsonae and B. aggregata), valued for its colored fruits; B. aggregata, a Chinese shrub, 6-9 ft. high, bearing handsome red berries; B. concinna, a dwarf leaf